opendaylight/docs/docs/getting-started-guide/common-features/dlux.rst

 Getting Started with DLUX
 -------------------------

 DLUX provides a number of different Karaf features, which you can enable and disable separately.
-In Boron they are:
+They are:

 #. odl-dlux-core
 #. odl-dlux-node